 The reports also conclude that rather than slacking off after the 2016 election was over, the online influence operations increased “substantially,” including a 2017 shift to Instagram that saw in total nearly 200 million “engagements” on the photo-sharing social media platform.

 “Instagram engagement outperformed Facebook, which may indicate its strength as a tool in image-centric memetic (meme) warfare.
-Alternately, it is possible that the IRA’s Instagram engagement was the result of click farms; a few of the provided accounts reference what appears to be a live engagement farm,” the New Knowledge report says.
+Alternately, it is possible that the IRA’s Instagram engagement was the result of click farms; a few of the provided accounts reference what appears to be a live engagement farm,” the Yonder report says.
 “Our assessment is that Instagram is likely to be a key battleground on an ongoing basis.”

 Ben Nimmo, an information defense fellow at the Atlantic Council’s Digital Forensic Research Lab, told ABC News that Instagram is "tailor-made for hashtag propaganda."